 The combination of these two control elements formed the full Simulink pipeline for the PoolShark project.
 The DC motor positioned the cue along the gantry X-axis, then the servo adjusted to its commanded position, and after a brief delay the solenoid fired.
 This sequencing ensured a predictable, repeatable, and safe motion, allowing the system to translate X position in millimeters and desired angle into physical actions

-Primary Contributers: Camren Khoury, John Walker Bolding
+Primary Contributors: Camren Khoury, John Walker Bolding

 DC Motor Control Block